jinyangli/GNNBenchmark/README.md

 ### Dense matrix multiplication
 [scripts/bench\_dense\_mm.py](./scripts/bench_dense_mm.py) benchmarks the
-performance of multiplication between two dense matrix of size 1000 by 1000 using pytorch.
-To run this test, on Intel CPU or NVIDIA GPU, one needs to install torch.
+performance of multiplication between two dense matrix of size 1000 by 1000 using PyTorch.
+To run this test, for Intel CPU or NVIDIA GPU, one needs to install PyTorch.
 On AMD machines, for CPU, use [this docker file](https://github.com/ROCmSoftwarePlatform/pytorch/blob/master/docker/pytorch/cpu-only/Dockerfile) from an AMD-maintained fork of PyTorch which uses BLIS as BLAS library, and for GPU, use [this recommended docker image](https://rocmdocs.amd.com/en/latest/Deep_learning/Deep-learning.html#recommended-install-using-published-pytorch-rocm-docker-image).

 We tested using the same machines mentioned in sparse kernel experiments above.
-And results are shown below:
+Average execution time (in milliseconds) of 10 runs is shown below.

 |     | AMD   | Intel / NVIDIA |
 |-----|-------|----------------|